Order in Partial Markov Categories: Preliminaries

 \begin{definition} {\textbf{(Discrete Partial Markov category~\cite{2023partialmarkov})}} \AP A \intro{discrete partial Markov category} is a \kl{copy-discard-compare category} with \kl{conditionals}. \end{definition}

 We provide an alternative characterization of \kl{copy-discard-compare categories} via \kl{cap} morphisms.
-This is the approach followed by Lorenz and Tull \cite{Lorenz2023}, where it was mentioned that the presentations via \kl{caps} and comparators are equivalent.
+This is the approach followed by Lorenz and Tull~\cite{Lorenz2023}, who mention that the presentations via \kl{caps} and comparators are equivalent.
 We provide a proof for completeness.

 \begin{definition}{\textbf{(Caps~\cite[Definition 6]{Lorenz2023})}} A \kl{copy-discard category} is said to have \intro{caps} if it is equipped with a family of morphisms $\cap_X : X ⊗ X → I$, satisfying the following axioms. \begin{enumerate} \item Caps are commutative, $\sigma_{X,X} ⨾ \cap_X = \cap_X$. \item Caps interact with the comultiplication, $\copier_X \comp \cap_X = \discard_X$. \item Caps satisfy the Frobenius rule, $(δ_X ⊗ \id{}) ⨾ (\id{} ⊗ \cap_X) = (\id{} ⊗ δ_X) ⨾ (\cap_X ⊗ \id{})$. \item Caps are uniform, $\cap_{X ⊗ Y} = (\id{} ⊗ σ_{Y,X} ⊗ \id{}) ⨾ (\cap_{X} ⊗ \cap_{Y})$, and $\cap_I = \id{}$. \end{enumerate} \end{definition}